famliy-screen-time/familyscreentime.ca/_posts/2020-06-08-screen-time-schedules.md

 * Selecting screens for your child that encourage activity such as singing, dancing, and moving in general (i.e. interactive dancing games or virtual sports games such as Wii Sports).
 * Transfering your child's favorite show into real-life (i.e. dressing up as a favorite character, or acting out scenes from the show).
 * Taking breaks between screen usage to be active (i.e. jumping jacks during commercials together).

+We also recognize that parent schedules are often busy and may not have a large amount of room for physical play, introducing the need for screens as entertainment.
+To work around busy work schedules, a cooperative effort with other parents of young children may be possible - even including taking turns supervising neighborhood activities outside on different days.